 This, it’s made clear, isn’t just the result of Campion working under the influence, for when the idol is finally destroyed, the picture changes back again: ‘the cold malignity had died out of the eyes, and left only a subdued amusement; the expression, with all its animation and witchery, spoke of nothing that was not womanly and tender and true.’

 Maybe I’m wrong, but the style of that writing doesn’t seem to me to justify Wilde’s murmured outrage: ‘Mr Anstey’s sphere in literature, and my sphere, are different – very widely different.’
 Indeed, I’d say that Wilde’s prose style bore some of the hallmarks of Anstey.
-And the plotline, of a portrait that changes its appearance from good to evil after it has been painted – that doesn’t seem entirely dissimilar either.
+And the plotline, of a portrait that changes its appearance from good to evil after it has been painted – well, that doesn’t seem entirely dissimilar either.

 ‘Absurd,’ said Wilde, when Anstey’s name was – even tangentially – associated with Dorian Gray.
 It doesn’t seem quite so absurd to me.